davidegat/AIRCBot/README.md

 - Limited interaction with channel (if asked by user via UI, or if OP status is given)

 ### AI-Powered Conversations
-- Uses a locally hosted language model (via LMStudio API) to respond to messages.
+- Uses a locally hosted language model (via LMStudio API - download: https://lmstudio.ai/) to respond to messages.
 - Can be adapted to use remote API (like OpenAI)
 - Natural, context-aware language generation prompt, adapted for IRC interactions.
 - Fetches and references the latest news for conversations about current events.